QuoteReplyTopic: Herbs,Recipes and Uses For Healthy Hair Posted: Jan 13 2012 at 11:40am

 Mix henna and

-Do the same as above, but use two parts
+indigo to make henna look less coppery red: Do the same as above but use four parts

 henna to one part indigo.